gmanuel89/MS-Peaklist-Export/README.md

 #### Output data
 The software generates a CSV file corresponding to the peaklist intensity matrix, in which each row is a spectrum (pixel or patient) and each column is a peak,with additional "Sample" and "Class" columns.

+Additionally, a file with the list of the parameters is generated and saved next to the peaklist file.

 The spectra files are placed in a folder with the same name as the peaklist file: if "MSD" is selected as the file format, one MSD file for each spectrum is generated, with the peaks embedded in the same file; if "TXT" is selected as the file format, two TXT files are generated, one forthe spectrum and one for the peaks.

 ***